ariffazil/arif-test/docs/runbook.md

 This runbook captures the day-to-day operations required to keep ArifOS Codex healthy.
 All commands assume you are at the root of the repository.

+Consult [`docs/status.md`](status.md) for current completion metrics and system health before beginning a new operations cycle.

 ## 1. Prepare the environment

 ```bash